 How to take care of Back Pain during the Thanksgiving Holidays

-Thanksgiving is a wonderful time for connecting with family and friends, eating delicious food and enjoying memories that will last a lifetime.
-However, one memory that you would like to avoid is the upper back and lower back pain that goes along with preparing a Thanksgiving dinner.
+Thanksgiving is a wonderful time for connecting with family and friends, eating delicious food, and enjoying memories that will last a lifetime.
+However, one memory that most want to avoid is the upper back and lower back pain that goes along with preparing a Thanksgiving dinner.

-For most people, Thanksgiving is not a single day event, it takes multiple days to prepare.
 Time is spent in the supermarket finding the best ingredients and the biggest turkey possible.
 Be careful though – groceries are heavy!
-You likely spend several days cleaning your house and preparing for family to come over, and most of all multiple days slaving in the kitchen to cook the perfect meal.
-It is the combination of this increased workload in addition to the stress that goes along with it that tends to lead to upper and lower back pain during the Holiday Season.
+You likely spend several days cleaning your house and preparing for family to come over.
+The most time-consuming thing of all is multiple days slaving in the kitchen to cook the perfect meal.
+It’s the combination of this increased workload in addition to the stress that goes along with it that tends to lead to upper and lower back pain during the Holiday Season.

 Below are a few suggestions to help you take care of that back pain and get through the Thanksgiving Holiday:

-4. Stretch Your Muscles: Whether you are someone who regularly stretches or not, now is the time to start.
+5. Stretch Your Muscles: Whether you are someone who regularly stretches or not, now is the time to start.
 Despite the days being busy, take about 5–10 minutes in the morning and at night to stretch your legs, your shoulders and your upper back to alleviate tension from your hard days’ work.
 These short breaks for stretching keep the muscles from growing stiff over time.
 Though it’s not technically in winter, activity injury prevention for the holiday season starts as soon as the weather begins to change.

-Be proactive and make a physical therapy appointment before and after the Holiday.
-During Physical Therapy, you will receive specific exercises tailored to your body to makes sure those aches and pains don’t turn into chronic injuries.
+Be proactive and make a physical therapy appointment before the holiday season begins.
+During physical therapy, you receive specific exercises tailored to your body.
+These exercises make sure those aches and pains don’t turn into chronic injuries.
 Use the BetterPT app or the BetterPT clinic location tool now to find a quality clinic near you and book available appointments that work with your schedule.
-You do not need a doctor prescription.
+You do not need a doctor’s prescription.
 It’s just a few clicks.
 Another option for physical therapy appointments is the use of the BetterTelehealth platform.
 This gives patients and therapists a chance to connect virtually – no need to leave the house!